Khato1319/money-mover/README.md

 # Money Mover

-## Code Spaces initialition with a bank
+## Code Spaces initialization with a bank

 To simulate a bank, create a code space, and execute the following commands: